 The industry is expecting sustained foreign investor interest in Australian real estate, agriculture and infrastructure investment exposure.
-MIT structures are becoming understood by more and more well-known large foreign investors, and accepted as the gateway necessary to access a concessional withholding tax profile.
+MIT structures are becoming understood by more and more well-known large foreign investors, and accepted as the gateway necessary to access a concessional withholding tax profile and deemed capital account election.